netauth/ldap/README.md

 The format that the LDAP bridge exposes data in is slightly different to that which is presented to an actual NetAuth client.
-The groups are presented in a flattened format with all expansions processed, and all groups are precented under a special `cn=groups` path.
-Similarly, entities are presented under a `cn=entities` path under the base DN.
+The groups are presented in a flattened format with all expansions processed, and all groups are precented under a special `ou=groups` path.
+Similarly, entities are presented under a `ou=entities` path under the base DN.

 Speaking of the base DN, NetAuth doesn't have such a concept, so the LDAP bridge takes this as a seperate configuration item on startup.